Advait-M/shop2019/README.md

 Note: Mutations return original objects before mutations are applied!
 You must query once again to obtain the mutated object's details, if the mutations were successful!

+Note 2: - If checking out a cart results in a product that has insufficient stock being requested then the user's entire cart is cleared and the request is rejected.

+## Known Limitations
+- Editing product's price while product is in a user's cart will not affect that user's cart total cost.

 # Schema Types

 <details>